-Recently, controversy has spiraled as to whether or not the brothers had lawful reasoning behind murdering their parents.
+Recently, controversy has spiraled as to whether or not the Menendez brothers had lawful reasoning behind murdering their parents.
 Los Angeles County District Attorney George Gascón has received further evidence on the case, and will soon review it to see whether or not Lyle and Erik deserve a resentence.

 Ultimately, the question is asked: is this evidence sufficient enough to release two murderers from infinite jail time?